-Akamai's Fast DNS service provides cloud-based, authoritative domain services to thousands of organizations.
-Fast DNS is the most widely deployed cloud DNS service pushed to the edge of the Internet.
+Akamai's Edge DNS service provides cloud-based, authoritative domain services to thousands of organizations.
+Edge DNS is the most widely deployed cloud DNS service pushed to the edge of the Internet.
 Every organization must protect their domain name.
-Akamai's built Fast DNS to focus on domain name availability, security, resiliency, and performance.
-The domain name must be 100% available at all times.
+Akamai originally built Fast DNS (now Edge DNS) to focus on domain name availability, security, resilience, and performance.
+Domain names must be 100% available at all times.
 These domain names must be secured with DNSSEC to minimize spoofing.
 DoS attacks cannot be allowed to knock down the domain names.
 Clients who are trying to get to the domain must be able to get that information as fast as possible.
-DNSSEC, DoS resiliency, and global performance are all provided by Akamai's Fast DNS Service.
+DNSSEC, DoS resilience, and global performance are all provided by Akamai's Edge DNS Service.

 Benefits of a Secondary DNS Server

 Using Edge DNS as a secondary DNS service is one of the quickest ways for organization ease into the benefits of a globally robust cloud DNS solution.
 Secondary DNS servers are a layer before the DNS Primary.
 The DNS Primary servers control the domain's zone records.
 These can be configured to push the zone information out to secondary DNS servers.
 The whole architecture can be configured where the Internet only communicates with the DNS secondary servers.
 This protects the critical Primary DNS server and zone information from attack.